-The term 'Adjustable Rate Mortgage (ARM)' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Adjustable Rate Mortgage (ARM)' is included in the Laws & Regulations edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Adjustable Rate Mortgages, also known by their acronym ARM’s, are those mortgages whose interest rates change from time to time.
 These changes commonly occur based on an index.
 As a result of changing interest rates, payments will rise and fall along with them.